seoulstice/seoulstice.github.io/projects/adop-shop.md

 title: 'Adop Shop'
 ---
 #### Purpose
-Adop Shop is a mock E-Commerce Rails 5 application that was created over the course of two weeks with 2 other team members during the course of Turing School's Backend Web Development program.
+Adop Shop is a mock E-Commerce Rails 5 application that was created over two weeks with 2 other team members during the course of Turing School's Backend Web Development program.
 Using Agile software development practices through the use of Pivotal Tracker, we were able to build a fully-functional website with User/Admin roles, login functionality, and Cart functionality.
 Application uses a AWS S3 cloud database to save image objects.
 Feature/Unit testing was done with RSpec.
 #### Topics Covered
 * Rails 5
 * Bootstrap 4